-Since the space built-in expression includes the newline character, we will not leave the line expression when a newline character is seen.
+Since the ws expression includes the newline character, we will not finish the line expression when a newline character is seen.
 We will simultaneously pursue the possibility of matching further words on the same line and the possibility of matching a second line.
-The solution here is easy: simply exclude the newline character from the space expression.
-Solving this kind of problem is straightforward because the string that terminates the sequence is a single character long.
-When it is multiple characters long we have a more difficult problem, as shown by the following example.
+Evidence of this fact is in the state tables.
+On several transitions both the first and tail actions are executed.
+The solution here is simple: exclude the newline character from the ws expression.